 Too many projects look great but turn out to be unworkable or even unbearable for clients who move into them.
-And as always, retrofits are more expensive and often less attractive and less effective than good planning would have provided.
+As you well know, retrofits are more expensive and often less attractive and less effective than could have been.

 As an Interior Designer (or Architect, Contractor or other professional in the built environment), you CAN create spaces that sound as good as they look.
 For happy clients who will love to work, play or live in them.

 We are happy to consult at any stage of your thinking or design work, to discuss the impact of surface materials and the options for incorporating acoustic treatments.
 Give us a call!

 - Consider the sound requirements for the space.
 How will it be used and by whom: what interactions, what privacy, what ambiance do they need.

 - Consider the sound that will be created both inside and outside the space.

 - Consider whether sound will travel IN from outside and if you need to block it (you might need sound proofing).

 - Consider how your surface materials, fixtures and furnishings will reflect sound or absorb it (you might need acoustic panels).